smocuda/smocua.github.io/index.md

 ### Smoking Cues

-To download the images click the button above or the following link:
+To download the images please click the button above or the following link:
 <a href="https://www.dropbox.com/s/9n6lkjn54yvucpm/SmoCuDa.zip?dl=0">download here</a>